Namco: Financial decline and restructuring (1998–2005)

 Namco began experiencing decline in its consumer software sales by 1998 as a result of the Japanese recession, which affected the demand for video games as consumers had less time to play them.
 Namco's arcade game Tekken 3, launched in March 1997, had been well-received, and the console version of its arcade game Tekken 2 also became a hit selling over three million units.
 The company's arcade division had similar struggles, having slumped by 21% at the end of its fiscal year ending March 1998.
-Namco's US subsidiary Namco Cybertainment filed for Chapter 11 bankruptcy protection on January 29, 1998, citing reduced mall traffic, though they planned to close fewer than 50 of their 370 mall locations during the bankruptcy reorganization and even open new locations.
+Namco's US subsidiary Namco Cybertainment filed for Chapter 11 bankruptcy protection on January 29, 1998, citing reduced mall traffic, though it planned to close fewer than 50 of its 370 mall locations during the bankruptcy reorganization and even open new locations.
 In its 1998 annual report, Namco reported a 26.3% drop in net sales, which it partly blamed on low consumer spending.

 A further 55% drop was reported in November 1999 when its home console game output decreased.
 As a means to diversify itself from its arcade and consumer game markets, Namco entered the mobile phone game market with the Namco Station, a marketplace for i-Mode cellular devices that featured ports of its arcade games like Pac-Man and Galaxian.

-In October 1999, the company teamed up with former Square alum Tetsuya Takahashi to establish a development studio called Monolith Soft, which later become an action role-playing game developer best known for creating & developing the Xenosaga series with Namco provided funding for the new franchise and majority-acquired the new development stuio turning it as a subsidiary within Namco.
+In October 1999, the company teamed up with former Square alum Tetsuya Takahashi to establish a development studio called Monolith Soft, which later become an action role-playing game developer best known for creating & developing the Xenosaga series with Namco provided funding for the new franchise and majority-acquired the new development studio turning it as a subsidiary within Namco.
 It continued introducing novel concepts for arcades to help attract players, such as the Cyber Lead II, an arcade cabinet that features PlayStation and Dreamcast VMU memory card slots.